Taliban denounce Afghan election, warn that rallies face attack

 Despite the talks, there has been no let-up in violence.

+Two people were killed and seven were wounded in a bomb attack on a government vehicle in Kabul on Tuesday, authorities said.

 Four people were killed and 25 wounded in a bomb blast in the western city of Herat on Monday, provincial authorities said.
+Islamic State militants claimed responsibility on their Amaq news agency.